Frequently Asked Questions

 Open All : Close All

-You current registration will expire on Dec.
-31, 2016.
-The renewal deadline of Dec.
+A renewal deadline of Dec.
 1 gives us time to contact you if there is an issue with your online renewal application.
 It also gives you time to fulfill any additional requirements that may be necessary.
-If you wait until the last minute to renew and there is an issue with your application, you may not be renewed for 2017 and will have to apply for reinstatement, which means you won’t be able to practise as an RN at the beginning of 2017.
+If you wait until the last minute to renew and there is an issue with your application, you may not be renewed for 2019 and will have to apply for reinstatement, which means you won’t be able to practise as an RN at the beginning of 2019.

-This deadline also allows us to finalize the 2017 practicing registers, to notify RNs of cancelled registrations and ensure Manitoba employers are in a position to schedule staff for Jan.
-1, 2017.
+This deadline also allows us to finalize the 2019 membership classes, to notify RNs of cancelled certificates of practice and ensure Manitoba employers are in a position to schedule staff for Jan.
+1, 2019.

 - Can I apply for registration renewal on Dec.
 1?

-Yes, but we must receive your completed application by 11:59 p.m. on Dec 1.
-It can take several hours to complete the jurisprudence learning modules (if you haven't already).
+Yes, but we must receive your completed application by 6:00 p.m. on Dec.
+1 and it can take several hours to complete the jurisprudence learning modules.
 For this reason, we strongly recommend that you renew as early as possible.